Breakthrough/PySceneDetect/manual/index.rst

 ..
-PySceneDetect documentation master file, created by sphinx-quickstart on Wed Aug 15 21:13:57 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+PySceneDetect documentation index file (contains toctree directive).
+    Copyright (C) 2018 Brandon Castellano.
+All rights reserved.

 #######################################################################
 PySceneDetect v0.5 Manual
 #######################################################################

 .. warning::

-    The **API reference** (second section) is complete, with more documentation and examples coming soon.
+    This documentation is a draft/beta of the v0.5 documentation prepared for public review.
+    If you spot any errors, issues, or discrepencies of any kind, feel free to `submit a new issue <https://github.com/Breakthrough/PySceneDetect/issues/new?template=blank-template.md>`_
+    on the `PySceneDetect Issue Tracker <https://github.com/Breakthrough/PySceneDetect/issues>`_

-    The CLI documentation is still under development, but nearly complete.
-To fill in any gaps in the meantime, check out the main PySceneDetect page below or visit `py.scenedetect.com <http://py.scenedetect.com>`_.
+    This documentation is almost complete, but still under development.
+To fill in any gaps in the meantime, you can visit the main project page at `py.scenedetect.com <http://py.scenedetect.com>`_.

 Note that this manual refers to both the the PySceneDetect command-line interface (the `scenedetect` command) and the PySceneDetect Python API